Treechcer/Untitled-Factory-Game/README.md

 ## player + camera

-- The player can move on the whole map. - Viewporting / camera system that move switch player movement as it's in most of top down 2D games.
+- The player can move on the whole map.

+- Viewporting / camera system that move switch player movement as it's in most of top down 2D games.

 ## map + generation

-The whole map is randomly generated (now there are only 3 types of "blocks" - grass, iron and coal, you can't interact with them in any way at this point in development).
+-Map is randomly generated

+-Now there are only 3 types of "blocks".

+-grass, iron and coal, with Jo interaction for now.

 ## building